MalikAdan/Geothermal-Reservoir-Py/README.md

 ## About me

-Howdy!
+Hi!
 I'm Adan Malik, an enthusiastic and dynamic petroleum engineer, weaving data and energy to spark innovation.
 I'm not just drilling for oil - I'm mining insights.

 My academic journey at NED University of Engineering and Technology was a cocktail of rigorous engineering and research zest, culminating in a standout CGPA of 3.88.
 I didn't just study Petroleum Engineering; I lived it, earning a distinction in my batch.
 My dissertation?
 A deep dive into the stress analysis of completion strings for high pressure high temperature (HPHT) gas wells.